 The campaign is making good use of Wiley’s style.
 Remember, “… Wiley is best known for using contemporary African American men in poses taken from the annals of art history and for his distinctive use of elaborate, graphic and colorful wallpaper-like backgrounds.”
 For the football campaign, Wiley painted individual portraits of Eto’o, Mensah and Eboué and a fourth painting of the three of them, “symbolizing the united countries of Africa.”
 In the paintings, the three players are wearing the “Unity” kit, a limited edition uniform designed to be a third kit (apart from home and away kits) shared by all African teams.

 Puma is laying on the PR thick about the third kit: “… The brown pigment in the kit was a customized pantone PUMA created by mixing actual soil samples from four different African nations—Ghana, Cameroon, Cote D’Ivoire and Mozambique.
 The brown to blue color gradient represented the soil to the sky progression.”

 Wiley, who grew up in South Central, LA, in the 1980s, has been interested in the continent for a while.
-In 2008, in a short profile in The New Yorker in August 2008, he spoke about his personal search for identity, including traveling to Nigeria.
+In a short profile in The New Yorker, published in August 2008, Wiley spoke about his personal search for identity, including traveling to Nigeria.
 Wiley first travelled to Nigeria in 1997.
-“He was trying to find his father, whom he had never met, or, more crucially for a portraitist, seen.
+Then, “(h)e was trying to find his father, whom he had never met, or, more crucially for a portraitist, seen.
 (His mother didn’t have any photographs.)”